Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-2.md

 # Challenge 02: GitHub Advanced Security - Implement Code Security Enhancements

 ## Introduction
-In this challenge, the user will focus on implementing security such as Code scanning, CodeQL alerts and repository security advisories to their GitHub repository using GitHub Advance security features.
+In this challenge, the user will focus on implementing security features such as Code scanning, CodeQL alerts, and repository security advisories to their GitHub repository using GitHub Advance security features.

-Here's the solution guide which includes detailed step-by-step instructions required to complete this challenge.
+Here's the solution guide, which includes detailed step-by-step instructions required to complete this challenge.

 ## Accessing GitHub

-1. To access and login to GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.
+1. To access and log into GitHub, open the edge browser from inside the environment and navigate to **[GitHub](https://github.com/)**.

-2. Sign in to GitHub by clicking on the **Sign in** button from the top right corner of the GitHub home page.
+2. Sign in to GitHub by clicking on the **Sign in** button in the top right corner of the GitHub home page.

-3. On the **Sign into GitHUb tab** you will see a login screen, enter the following email/username and then click on **Next**.
+3. On the **Sign into GitHub tab**, you will see a login screen.
+Enter the following email/username and click on **Next**.

    - **Email/Username:** <inject key="GitHubUsername"></inject>